THE MUTT

 Limited seating

-The Mutt is a cry from the soul—a whispered question in the dark about faith, suffering, and the fragile threads that hold us when everything else falls away.
+The Mutt is a cry from the soul—a whispered question in the dark about faith, redemption, and the fragile threads that hold us when everything else falls away.
 Inspired by Dostoevsky’s The Brothers Karamazov, this visceral, post-dramatic performance explores cruelty, innocence, and the terrifying beauty of choosing love in a loveless world.

 Cast